-The Commission wishes to thank Joi Doi, Steve Herron, and John Kaneski of the County Human Resources office for providing background and information on County compensation and geographic comparison factors.
+The 2014 Salary Commission wishes to thank the Classification and Compensation staff of the County Human Resources Office for providing information on geographic comparison factors.

-The Commission wishes to thank Jenny Morf, County Attorney, for discussing with us legal issues.
+The Salary Commission wishes to thank County Attorney Jenny Madkour for discussing with us legal issues.

-The Commission also wishes to extend its appreciation to the Multnomah County Auditor and his staff.
+The Salary Commission also wishes to extend its appreciation to the Multnomah County Auditor and his staff.
 We could not have completed our work without their research and data collection.